Scottsdale Market

 Key considerations for buying a single-family home in Scottsdale include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Scottsdale currently spend an average of 60 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Scottsdale currently spend an average of 76 days on market.
+This suggests a slower market where you have more time to negotiate.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.